BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_V.md

 has a low logical depth.
 Besides the 7-bits instruction decoder, it mostly consists of a set of wires drawn from the bits of `instr`, and duplication of the sign-extended bit 31 to form the immediate values.

+Before moving forward, I'd like to say a word about the `zero` register.
+I think it is really a smart move.
+With it, you do not need a `MOV rd rs` instruction (just `ADD rd rs zero`), you do not need a `NOP` instruction (`ADD zero zero zero`), and all the branch variants can compare with `zero` !
+I think that `zero` is a great invention, not as great as `0`, but really makes the instruction set more compact.

 OK, now that we see more or less the overall picture, we can now create the hardware for interpreting the 9 different instructions